top of page

 Tioga Road

-Tioga Road and the Highway 120 entering the Park from Lee Vining and Mammoth Lakes, CA is open for the season.
+Tioga Road and the Highway 120 entering the Park from Lee Vining and Mammoth Lakes, CA is closed for the season.

 Hetch Hetchy Road

-Hetchy Road, from the intersection of Evergreen Road and Mather Road, is open daily from sunrise to sunset.
-This road does not require reservation and become congested during peak visitation times.
+Hetchy Road, from the intersection of Evergreen Road and Mather Road, is open from Sunrise to Sunset, but may have chain controls in place during inclement weather.

 Big Oak Flat Road

-Big Oak Flat Road & Highway 120 entering the Park from Groveland, CA is open.
+Big Oak Flat Road & Highway 120 entering the Park from Groveland, CA is open, but may have chain controls in place during inclement weather.

 Simple Yosemite Road Map